mhstnsc/advent-of-code-2020/README.md

  * `Kotlin`
    * lacking the deep copy similar to C++ when it comes to mutable collections so its not easy to work with the mutable collections
    * generally fast compiler and code analysis in IDE
+   * weird compiler bugs when data classes were nested with function
+   * very easy type extension, loved it
  * `Rust`
    * a steep learning curve, does not look fast to develop
    * the binary packages are cool